Automotive industry in Argentina: Building a modern industry

 Given the intense degree of competition in the Argentine market, the industry consolidated under the control of global multinationals in the mid to late 1960s.
 Domestically owned automakers emerged from the 1962-63 recession in a precarious financial condition and were unable to compete in a market where prices were declining in inflation-adjusted terms and manufacturers were easing credit terms to dealers and consumers.
 In 1965, Chrysler acquired Industria Automotriz Santa Fe (IASF), which assembled DKW vehicles under license.
 Peugeot acquired its Argentine licensee Industriales Argentinos Fabricantes de Automotores (IAFA) in 1966.
 In 1967, Renault acquired national champion IKA, which itself had merged with the automotive division of local manufacturing conglomerate Siam di Tella two years earlier.

 [There will be paragraph on auto parts suppliers, which suffered from scale and quality issues.]

 The import substitution industrialization model paradoxically worsened Argentina's balance of payments problems.
-Imports of parts and components under Decree 3693/59 reached USD $130 million in 1961, prompting the passage of Decree 6567/61 with new restrictions on imported content.
+Imports of parts and components under Decree 3693/59 reached US$130 million in 1961, prompting the passage of Decree 6567/61 with new restrictions on imported content.
 Yet even as domestic content exceeded 90% by value in the mid-1960s, significant cash outflows persisted as subsidiaries of foreign multinationals used profit repatriation, royalty payments, transfer pricing, and interest payments on intercompany loans to return capital to their parent companies.
-The Central Bank of Argentina in 1965 estimated that the motor vehicle industry imposed a foreign exchange burden of USD $250 million per year.
+The Central Bank of Argentina in 1965 estimated that the motor vehicle industry imposed a foreign exchange burden of US$250 million per year.

 Starting in the mid-1960s, the Argentine government actively promoted automotive exports, particularly within the Asociación Latinoamericana de Libre Comercio (Latin America Free Trade Association or LAFTA) trade zone.
 Argentina negotiated managed trade agreements with other LAFTA members enabling duty-free exports of finished vehicles in exchange for imports of auto parts.
 Argentine motor vehicle exports increased from under 2,000 units in 1971 to 15,500 in 1974, an increase that was considered at the time to be a rapid and successful entry into the global automotive market.